stablekernel/aqueduct/aqueduct/templates/db_and_auth/README.md

     --connect postgres://user:password@localhost:5432/wildfire
 ```

+To run your tests with OAuth 2.0 client identifiers, see this documentation: http://aqueduct.io/docs/testing/mixins/#testing-applications-that-use-oauth-20.

-## Running the server
+## Running the server locally

 Run `aqueduct serve` from this directory to run the application.
 For running within an IDE, run `bin/main.dart`.

 ## Running CURL commands to test the end points

-The following CURL commands will be hitting the end points that are defined in `channel.dart`.
+The following CURL commands are valid HTTP requests for the routes configured by generating this project.
+If you get a 503 error, your application is not connecting to the database.

-### Client Authentication
+### Endpoints Requiring Client Authentication

-Notice above that we have an client identifier of `com.local.test` with the secret `mysecret`.
-We will need to encode these values as a base64 string in the Authorization header of some requests.
-As a convenience, you can use [https://www.base64encode.org/](https://www.base64encode.org/) to generate the encoded string.

-The pattern for the input string is `id:secret`.
-Using the client identifier and secret from above, our input string is `com.local.test:mysecret`.

-After being encoded, these credentials are `Y29tLmxvY2FsLnRlc3Q6bXlzZWNyZXQ=`.
-If your client identifier and secret are different, this value will be different.
+Endpoints that are not associated with a user must have client authentication using the credentials added with `aqueduct auth`.
+These routes are `POST /register` and `POST /auth/token`.

+The client id and client secret are combined into a colon (`:`) delimited string, then base64 encoded and added as a `Basic` authorization header.
+For example, the client id `com.local.test` and secret `mysecret` is combined into `com.local.test:mysecret` then base64 encoded.
+The header `Authorization: Basic $base64Credentials` must be added to each endpoint requiring this type of authentication.

 ### Register a user (POST /register)

 To register a new user, send a `POST /register` request.
-Use the following CURL command and replace the `<username>` and `<password>` with your own.
+Use the following CURL command and replace the `<username>` and `<password>` with your new user and `base64Client` with your base64 encoded client credentials.

-`curl -X POST http://localhost:8888/register -H 'Authorization: Basic Y29tLmxvY2FsLnRlc3Q6bXlzZWNyZXQ=' -H 'Content-Type: application/json' -d '{"username":"<username>", "password": "<password>"}' -v`
+`curl -X POST http://localhost:8888/register -H 'Authorization: Basic <base64Client>=' -H 'Content-Type: application/json' -d '{"username":"<username>", "password": "<password>"}' -v`

 You should see a response similar to this: